Espen Barth Eide: Minister of Defence

 In June 2012, Eide made the opening remarks at a seminar in Oslo on "Masculinity and the Military", saying that Norway was beginning the "final stage of the transformation of the armed forces", taking "a fundamentally new approach to how we recruit, invest in and maintain a pool of highly qualified personnel."
 In addition to "recruiting those who can run long distances and carry a heavy back pack", he explained, the military would seek to "attract those who are especially skilled in new technologies.
 Young people who can make an impact on system and strategy thinking.
 Indeed we need women and men who are inclined to find cyberspace more fascinating than wildlife and hiking."

-On 11 September 2012, Eide delivered a speech marking the end of Norway's involvement in the war in Afghanistan.